hadronzoo/theme-changer/README.md

 will result in setting the default Emacs theme during the day, and solarized-dark during the night.

+A list of hooks on theme change is provided as well, each hooks must accept the theme name as an argument.
+For example:

+	(add-hook 'theme-changer-switch-theme-functions #'my-switch-gtk-themes)
+	(defun my-switch-gtk-themes (emacs-theme-name)
+		(case emacs-theme-name
+		('material (message "enabled material theme"))
+		('material-light (message "enabled material-light"))))

 Note: you may need to add the repository path to your loadpath.
 For
 example: